autocrypt/autocrypt/doc/level1.rst

 :ref:`import <setup-message-import>` these messages.

-Autocrypt aggressively distributes public keys, but conservatively recommends encryption to avoid disruption to established email workflows.
+Autocrypt aggressively distributes public keys, but conservatively recommends encryption to avoid disruption to established e-mail workflows.
-Specifically, Autocrypt only recommends that an email be encrypted if encryption is possible, and:
+Specifically, Autocrypt only recommends that an e-mail be encrypted if encryption is possible, and:

 1) The sender specifically requests encryption during message composition;
-2) The email is in reply to an encrypted message; or,
+2) The e-mail is in reply to an encrypted message; or,
-3) The sender and the recipients have explicitly stated that they :ref:`prefer <prefer-encrypt>` encrypted email.
+3) The sender and the recipients have explicitly stated that they :ref:`prefer <prefer-encrypt>` encrypted e-mail.

 Requirements on MUA/E-mail Provider interactions